 Talk with Amanda

-Amanda Lockett is a Certified Child Life Specialist and currently is a Ph.D. candidate in the School of Human Ecology.
+Amanda Lockett is a Certified Child Life Specialist and Human Ecology alum, holding a BS and PhD in Human Development & Family Studies.
 She is always happy to chat with students about child life!
 Contact: email@example.com

 Questions & Answers with Amanda: